The customer service experience is a vital cog for any business, but how vital is it?

-Thus, it negatively impacts your business in achieving complete success in team productivity, customer satisfaction, and retention.
+Thus, it negatively impacts your business’s ability to achieve complete success in team productivity, customer satisfaction, and retention.

-This shows how critical it is defining customer service KPIs and measure it regularly.
+This shows how critical it is to define customer service KPIs and measure them regularly.

-The metrics are the performance measurement used by the support teams to monitor, analyze and take necessary actions to enhance customer service success.
+The metrics are the performance measurements used by the support teams to monitor, analyze, and take necessary actions to enhance customer service success.